Bilka2/includes-polymorphic/README.md

 # README

+**Latest reproduction can be found as a single file executable at https://github.com/rails/rails/issues/52061.**

-To reproduce the bug, run
+To reproduce the bug with this full application instead, run
 ```
 bin/rails db:reset && bin/rails test test/models/work_test.rb
 ```